Spring 2026 Schedule

-The Fall Open House will take place on Friday, August 22 at 1:00pm at the Killingly Community Center.
-All are welcome to attend to hear about the Fall programs and enjoy a presentation by a guest speaker.
-Programs are on Mondays and Fridays and run from September 15 through November 14.
+The Spring Open House will take place on Friday, February 27 at 1:00pm at the Killingly Community Center Auditorium.
+All are welcome to attend to hear about the Spring programs and enjoy a presentation by a guest speaker.
+Programs are on Mondays and Fridays and run from March 16 through May 15.
 Space is limited to the first 200 people.

 If you would like to register for any of these programs, please use our Contact page.